cytoscape/cytoscape-manual/docs/Supported_Network_File_Formats.md

 read the [Style](Styles.html#styles) section for more details.

 <a id="cytoscape_cx"> </a>
-##Cytoscape CX
+## Cytoscape CX

-CX is a transfer format that enables diverse services to exchange networks while preserving all network-related information.
+CX is a transfer format that enables diverse Cytoscape Cyberinfrastructure (CI) services to exchange networks while preserving all network-related information.
-It is designed for flexibility, modularity, and extensibility, and as a message payload in common REST protocols.
-It enables applications to standardize on core aspects of networks, coordinate on more specific standards within CX, and to ignore or omit irrelevant aspects.
+It is designed for flexibility, modularity, and extensibility, and as a message payload in common CI REST protocols.
+It enables applications to standardize on core aspects of networks, coordinate on more specific or unique standards, and to ignore or omit irrelevant aspects.
 It is not intended as an optimized format for storage or for specific functionality in applications.

 CX is an Aspect-Oriented Network Interchange Format, where the base information is a list of nodes.
 Independent data structures (called aspects) organize and elaborate on nodes and each other.
 The core of CX defines five aspects: